10 Signs Your Sydney Tree Needs Removing (2026 Guide)

 - Regular observation: Monthly visual checks for obvious changes or damage

-- Professional inspections: Annual assessment by certified arborists
+- Professional inspections: Annual assessment by qualified arborists

 - Storm preparation: Pre-season assessment and maintenance